ni/ni-apis-python/packages/ni.measurementlink.discovery.v1.client/README.md

 # About

-`ni.measurementlink.discovery.v1.proto` is a Python package that provides data types for NI gRPC APIs in the [ni.measurementlink.discovery.v1.proto package](https://github.com/ni/ni-apis/tree/main/ni/measurementlink/discovery/v1).
+`ni.measurementlink.discovery.v1.client` is a Python package that provides a discovery client for the discovery service in the [ni.measurementlink.discovery.v1.proto package](https://github.com/ni/ni-apis/tree/main/ni/measurementlink/discovery/v1).

 NI created and supports this package.

 ## Operating System Support

-`ni.measurementlink.discovery.v1.proto` supports Windows and Linux operating systems.
+`ni.measurementlink.discovery.v1.client` supports Windows and Linux operating systems.

 ## Python Version Support

-`ni.measurementlink.discovery.v1.proto` supports CPython 3.9+.
+`ni.measurementlink.discovery.v1.client` supports CPython 3.9+.

 ## Installation

-You can directly install the `ni.measurementlink.discovery.v1.proto` package using `pip` or by listing it as a dependency in your project's `pyproject.toml` file.
+You can directly install the `ni.measurementlink.discovery.v1.client` package using `pip` or by listing it as a dependency in your project's `pyproject.toml` file.